Authentic Greek Lemon Potatoes (Crispy & Golden)

 Pro Tips for Greek Lemon Potatoes

-Ingredient Selection: Choose Yukon Gold potatoes for their creamy texture and ability to crisp well.
-Freshly squeezed lemon juice offers the best flavor.
+Ingredient Selection: Choose Yukon Gold potatoes for their creamy texture and ability to hold up during roasting.

-Temperature Management: Ensure the oven is fully preheated before adding the baking dish to achieve immediate roasting.
+Temperature Management: Ensure your oven is fully preheated to maintain consistent roasting temperature and texture.

-Texture Enhancement: Use a heavy-duty baking dish to retain heat and promote even browning of the potato edges.
+Texture Enhancement: Use a convection setting if available to promote even browning and crispiness.

 Troubleshooting Common Issues